Lenty/SLiCAP_python/docs/_build/html/_sources/syntax/schematics.rst.txt

 LTSpice
 -------

-A symbol set for schematic capture and netlist generation with LTSpice can be found in the ``LTspice/`` directory of the downloaded SLiCAP_VXX_xxxx.zip file (XX = version number, xxxx = build number).
-Associated sub circuits can be found in the ``slicap.lib`` file.
+A symbol set for schematic capture and netlist generation with LTSpice can be found in the ``LTspice/`` folder in the user install path (default ~/SLiCAP/).

 The following table gives an overview of the available symbols.
 Model descriptions can be found in the `Device Models <../syntax/netlist.html#devices-and-built-in-models>`__ section.